papersdclub/theclub/README.md

 **Paper: [**Differentially Private Federated Learning: A Client Level Perspective**](https://arxiv.org/pdf/1712.07557.pdf)**

+## July, 5, 2019

+This is maybe the last post in this repository, because today I created a simple static website for the club (Github Pages + Jekyll), which simply looks nicer.
+It's not finished yet and there are a lot of small things to do, but you can [take a look at it already](https://papersdclub.github.io). :)
+And yes, today, I don't share any updates about the papers.
+I was a bit (a lot, tbh) demotivated by what's going on with the challenge course and in the end stopped caring at all.
+I didn't post 60 days challenge update and not going to do it tomorrow or the day after tomorrow.
+Sticking to the things I really enjoy.
+And taking part in a race of who can be online every single day and do whatever weird thing is required is not one of them.
+Soooo today I simply decided to relax and made a nicer page for us.
+I will still continue with the club, but for the sake of the club, not the challenge course. :)

+-- Cheers, Ana

 ## July, 3, 2019

 There was a lot of confusion today on Slack regarding current paper, discussions, etc. So I updated our calendar to reflect all the current deadlines.
 I will be updating it as we add new deadlines.
 If I don't do so, please ping me. :) Also, note that each event has a link (e.g. to a quiz or to a paper), so you don't have to look for it.
 Hope you like it.
 The link -